hungcq/knowledge-repo/information-technology/software-engineering-at-google/review-questions.md

+# Review questions

-# Software engineering
+## Software engineering
-- 3 main difs between SE & programming
+- 3 main differences between SE & programming

-# Culture
+## Culture
 - What are the main sections of a postmortem?
-- What is the philosophy for knowledge sharing?
+- What is the philosophy of knowledge sharing?
 - How to setup a psychologically safe env for knowledge sharing?
 - What is the leadership philosophy?

-# Process
+## Process
 - Code review:
   - Requirements
   - What shouldn't be done
-  - 3 types of approvals
+  - Review criteria (see 3 types of approvals)
   - Point of focus when reviewing dif types of changes:
     - New feature
     - Behavior changes (API), improvements & optimizations
     - Bug fixes & rollbacks
 - Documentation:
+  - Main best practices
-  - Criteria to categorize audience:
+  - Criteria to categorize audience
-    - Experience level
-    - Domain knowledge
-    - Purpose
-    - How a user encounters the doc
-    - Customer vs provider (implementor)
-  - 3 types of reviews & corresponding goals
+  - Review criteria (see 3 types of reviews)
-  - Questions to be answered in any doc: how, who, what, when, where, why, whose
+  - Questions to be answered in any doc
   - Doc structure
   - Doc types: reference, design, tutorial, conceptual, landing page
 - Automated testing:
-  - Advs
   - Advs over manual testing
   - 3 testing activities
   - Test sizes: constraint, adv & disadv
 - Unit testing:
-  - Chars of bad tests: brittle & unclear
+  - Chars of bad tests
   - How to prevent brittle tests & unclear tests
   - Code reuse in test
   - 4 types of code changes & what to do with tests